7 Books to Read If You Love Sharp Objects

 Eighteen-year-old Merricat Blackwood lives in an isolated house, tucked away from the village, with her reclusive older sister Constance and their feeble Uncle Julian.
 Six years earlier, Merricat and Constance’s parents and younger brother, and Uncle Julian’s wife, were all poisoned at dinner.
 Someone sprinkled arsenic in the sugar bowl the family used to sweeten their after-dinner raspberries.
 The three remaining Blackwoods are a bit too happy for a family living under the weight of such a tragedy, until a cousin intervenes and Merricat’s hackles go up.

-Jackson is most widely known for that great high school short story anthology “The Lottery,” and We Have Always Lived in the Castle tiptoes deliciously in its shocking wake, leaving us to worry about what small-town pressure can do to the minds of the young.
+Jackson is most widely known for that great high-school-anthology short story “The Lottery,” and We Have Always Lived in the Castle tiptoes deliciously in its shocking wake, leaving us to worry about what small-town pressure can do to the minds of the young.
 Wind Gap rings with echoes of the gossipy, self-righteous townspeople who bedevil — and are bedeviled by — the Blackwoods.

 In the Woods by Tana French

 I don’t wait for new Tana French novels to come out in paperback (in fact, I usually email the publicists, desperate for an advance copy).
-Yes, they’re detective stories with fairly standard narrative arcs—a body turns up, detectives arrive on the scene, things gets out of control, and the murderer is revealed with a shocking twist.
+Yes, they’re detective stories with fairly standard narrative arcs — a body turns up, detectives arrive on the scene, things gets out of control, and the murderer is revealed with a shocking twist.
 But starting with In the Woods, her first novel in the Dublin Murder Squad series, French gives her detectives life.
 They aren’t character detectives, burdened by their swagger.
 They’re people, and the hellish crimes they investigate yank on tender threads in their psyches.
 As a child, Detective Rob Ryan was the only one of three missing friends who turned up alive in a plot of woods near his suburban home.
 Now, he’s investigating the murder of a young girl who was found in those same woods.
 Memories of his childhood friends haunt Rob, just as Marian’s spirit flashes in Camille’s peripheral vision.

 Eileen by Ottessa Moshfegh